Filing a Claim

 Hours: Monday - Friday, 10 a.m. - 4 p.m.

 The Auditor’s Office can only accept original, signed claim forms for filing.
-Pursuant to the new law, the Auditor’s Office cannot accept a copy, fax, or email of the claim form.
+The Auditor’s Office cannot accept a copy, fax, or email of the claim form.
 For further questions regarding filing the standard tort claim form, please call San Juan County’s Risk Manager at 360-370-7401.